-Step 4: Have a clear proposition
+Have a clear proposition

 Be clear about what you want people to do, display the benefits of taking the action, and make sure everything on the page encourages them to complete that goal.

-Step 5: Display social proof and testimonials
+Display social proof and testimonials

-Customers don't like to feel isolated when they buy online; they look for other people's opinions and place a lot of trust in testimonials and reviews.
+Customers don't like to feel isolated when they buy online.
+They look for other people's opinions and place a lot of trust in testimonials and reviews.

-You could also display testimonials from previous customers to show people that others have bought from you and had a positive experience.
+Display testimonials from previous customers to show people that others have bought from you and had a positive experience.
 This will increase the likelihood of new sign-ups or purchases.

-Step 6: Test your results, try new things and repeat
+Test your results, try new things and repeat

 Once you are up and running, split test the changes you make.
 It's best to test one change at a time so you maintain focus and accurately measure the impact your decisions are having on your conversions.